pluralsight/pando/docs/src/content/docs/guides/next-13.md

 ---
 title: Using with Next 13
-description: Using with Next 13
+description: Using Pando with Next 13
 ---

 NextJS is a powerful tool that allows developers to build custom React apps that utilize the power of server rendering.